jsweb/asyncs/README.md

 polyasync.fetch(url, cfg).then(done).catch(fail)
 ```

-The `url` parameter is a simple URL string and the `cfg` parameter needs to be an object like any one used for Fetch API itself.
+The `url` parameter is a simple URL string and the `cfg` parameter needs to be an object like any used for Fetch API itself.
 But, some little and useful abstractions are applied to simplify **polysync** usage.

 If you want to send parameters on your request, just add a `body` in `cfg` containing a literal object with all your `key:value` pairs for any HTTP method request.

-If your request is a `GET`, then `cfg.body` will be serialized into a query string, else it will be converted to a FormData object.
+If your request is a `GET` (default), then `cfg.body` will be serialized into a query string, else it will be converted to a FormData object.

 **polyasync** uses [queryfetch](https://www.npmjs.com/package/queryfetch) to convert `cfg.body` into query string or FormData to send it with Fetch API request.

+It is also possible to send JSON content.
+Just set a `cfg.headers` key `'Content-type'` with `'application/json'` value.
+Then your `cfg.body` literal object will be serialized using `JSON.stringify`.

-It also tests the response and throw an error for any HTTP status >= 300.
+**polyasync** tests HTTP response for any error status >= 300.
 The error will cause a Promise rejection and can be catched.

 ```javascript
 polyasync.fetch('an URL here', {